By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 Step 5.
 The Logic component takes over control and checks if the

-the object is indeed modified (as a result of Step 4) and thus the component proceeds to save the Model’sCardFolders
+ModelManageris modified.
+In the case ofaddfolderthe object is indeed modified (as a result of Step 4) and thus the component proceeds to save the Model’sCardFoldersto Storage. -

 Step 6.
 Before handing over control to Storage, the

-obtains the information to save and the path to save to withModelManager#getCardFolders()
+LogicManagerobtains the information to save and the path to save to withModelManager#getCardFolders()andModelManager#getCardFoldersFilesPath()respectively.
+It then passes these objects as parameters when it callsStorageManager#saveCardFolders(). -

 Step 7.
 The Storage component receives control, with the